edvinand/OmegaV_BLE_Course/README.md

 );
 ```

 We have seen this before.
 We are adding a characteristic to our old service, we claim that the central can write to it, and we give the central the permission to write to it.
 We don't need a read callback, but we add the `on_write` callback.
-We do not care about the start value of the characteristic as well, since it is not possible for the central to read it.
+We do not care about the start value of the characteristic as it is not possible for the central to read it.
 </br>
 </br>
 What remains is to implement our on_write callback.
-This is a typical callback you would want to propagate to main.c, as in a commercial product, you may want to control some other peripherals depending on the content of the message from the central.
+This is a typical callback you would want to propagate to main.c, as in a commercial product, we want to control some other peripherals (PWM) depending on the content of the message from the central.
 Luckily we already have a way of forwarding events from remote.c to our main.c file.
 Let us add another event callback in our bt_remote_service_cb struct in remote.h:

 ```C
 /* This code snippet belongs to remote.h */